-Materiality Matrix Identification Process (as revised July 2022)
+Materiality Matrix Identification Process (as revised in July 2022)

 Referring to the survey items of ESG evaluation organizations and frameworks such as SASB and GRI guidelines, we quantified the priorities for the material issues that we had previously set forth.